hello-nrfcloud/backend/features/FOTA.feature.md

 >
 > An update routine consists of one or more update jobs to execute to upgrade
 > the device from one (modem) firmware version to another.
->
-> TODO: multi-path FOTA needs to wait for the device to report the updated
-> version before progressing to the next update

 ## Background